 The Commissioner has an investment portfolio consisting of reserves and short-term cash flows (including on-call cash investments).
-We continue to invest according to a low risk, high quality lending list as outlined in the Investment Strategy for 2019/20.
-Cash balances reached an average of £59.695m during the year and this generated interest and dividends of £0.703m, which was an increase over the £0.653m achieved in 2018/19, with the average yield increasing from around 1.06% to 1.18%.
-At 31 March 2020 the investment holding stood at £48.33m.
+We continue to invest according to a low risk, high quality lending list as outlined in the Investment Strategy for 2020/21.

+Cash balances reached an average of £79.4m during the year and interest and dividends of £0.531m was generated from treasury management activity, which was a decrease compared with the £0.703m achieved in 2019/20, with the average yield decreasing from around 1.18% to 0.67%.
+At 31 March 2021 the investment holding stood at £73m.

 In March 2020, in response to the Covid-19 pandemic, the Bank of England decreased the base rate of interest twice, first to 0.25% on the 13th March, and then further to 0.1% on the 23rd March, having previously held this at 0.75% since August 18.
-The rate is now at an historic low, although the impact in year of this rate reduction was immaterial given the rate changes were not implemented until mid March.
-Low base rates would benefit the Commissioner in that he is able to borrow (if required) to finance the capital programme at very low rates.
+The rate remains at this historically low level.
+Low base rates would benefit the Commissioner in that they are able to borrow (if required) to finance the capital programme at very low rates.
 However, the downside is that the rates of return on interest received on surplus cash balances, which are credited to the income and expenditure account, and which helps to reduce the burden on the council tax payer, are very low.